simran-261/Tees-Store/README.md

 This is an end to end LLM project based on Google Palm and Langchain.
 I have builded a system that can talk to MySQL database.
 User asks questions in a natural language and the system generates answers by converting those questions to an SQL query and then executing that query on MySQL database.
-Singh Tees is a T-shirt store where they maintain their inventory, sales and discounts data in MySQL database.
+Tees-Store is a T-shirt store where they maintain their inventory, sales and discounts data in MySQL database.
 A store manager will may ask questions such as,
 - How many white color Adidas t shirts do we have left in the stock?
 - How much sales our store will generate if we can sell all extra-small size t shirts after applying discounts?